forrestguice/plasma-wateriv/README.txt

    The WaterIV dataengine retrieves timeseries data from the USGS Instantaneous Values (IV) Web Service (see http://waterservices.usgs.gov).
 The web service returns the data using a set of XML tags called "WaterML".
-The dataengine reads the data enncoded by these tags and makes it available to plasmoids using a simple naming scheme.
+The data engine reads the data enncoded by these tags and makes it available to plasmoids using a simple naming scheme.